10 Best Hot Cocoa Flavors for your Coffee Shop This Valentine's Day

 This is a much more rich take on hot chocolate.
 It's reminiscent of chocolate lava cake, making it perfect for Valentine's Day.
 To make it, substitute half of the milk used for sweetened condensed milk, add an extra pump of dark chocolate, and put chocolate shavings on top of the whipped cream.
 Your patrons will love this new take on a classic Valentine's Dessert.

-Valentine's Day is a time for eating, or drinking, decadent things.
+Valentine's Day is a time for eating or drinking decadent things.
 These flavors will be a major factor in driving traffic to your coffee shop this time of year.
-Consider adding these items to your menu for some extra romantic Valentine’s flair.
+Consider adding these items to your menu for some extra romantic Valentine's flair.